abdhmohammadi/GLSTSVM-CIL/README.md

 	<td align='center'><img src='https://github.com/abdhmohammadi/GLSTSVM-CIL/blob/main/images/Imbalance-rate-plotes.png' width='828' height='600'/></td>
 </tr>
 </table>

+#  Please give me a star ⭐ if this topic was helpful to you.

 <!--
 > **"An Angle-based Least Squares Generalized Weighted LSTSVM for Class Imbalance Learning"**
 > Submitted to *Journal of Applied Mathematics and Computation*, 2025.